 About the Dataset

 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 It is provided courtesy of the Pima Indians Diabetes Database and is available on Kaggle.
+Here is the link to the dataset.
 It consists of several medical predictor variables and one target variable, Outcome.
 Predictor variables include the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.
 The dataset has 9 columns as shown below;

 Pregnancies– Number of times pregnant